Vedha286/NewsArticlesClassifier/README.md

    - We validate that all the fields we needs is in returned by the API (`published-date`,`topic/category`,`title`,`summary`, and `source`).
    - Both the APIs we used had a `news` category which we changed to `general news` before the article is stored in the database to reduce some ambiguity.
+   - The topic we used in kafka is `news-train`

 4. What comes out as an output: